cnellington/Contextualized/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

-An easy-to-use machine learning toolbox for estimating models, distributions, and functions with context-specific parameters.
+An SKLearn-style toolbox for estimating and analyzing models, distributions, and functions with context-specific parameters.

 Context-specific parameters:
 - Find hidden heterogeneity in data -- are all samples the same?